boneta/jacques/README.md

 This installation also includes the [DYNAMO<sup>N</sup>](https://github.com/boneta/dynamon) package.

 1. Clone the repository in your preferred location.
-2. Install the required dependencies with Python 3.8 or newer.
+2. Install the required dependencies with Python 3.10+.
 3. Set the environment variables of JACQUES (and DYNAMO<sup>N</sup>).
 For a better usability, *source* the file `jacques.rc` in your *.bashrc*.
 4. Compile DYNAMON with a Fortran compiler.
 (Tested with *gfortran*)